mserna10/Vision17/Lab1-Linux/Answers/README.md

 8. link: The command link allows the user to link two files.
 This means that any changes that occurred with either of these files would affect the othe file or link.
 Retrieved from: http://www.computerhope.com/unix/link.htm

-9. #! /bin/bash: It's a convention for the kernel to know what kind of interpreter (a software to translate to source code to machine languaje).
-The "/bash" stands for the Bash enviroment as "/python" or "/pearl" stands for the python and pearl enviroment respectively
+9. #! /bin/bash: It's a convention for the kernel to know what kind of interpreter (a software to translate to source code to machine languaje) to use.
+The "/bash" stands for the Bash enviroment as "/python" or "/pearl" stands for the python and pearl enviroment respectively.

+10. In the course server exist 8 users.
+To find out this information we logged into the server and then went to cd /home, and finally we press ls and there are 8 folders, each one with a name in it.
+Therefore we asumed those where the server users.

+11.

+12.